-As part of the purchase of the head lease of The Orchards Shopping Centre the Authority entered into borrowing.
+As part of the purchase of the head lease of The Orchards Shopping Centre the Authority entered into borrowing in November 2016.
 Further details are given in the Narrative Report Note 8.

 Capitalisation of Borrowing Costs

 At 31 March the Authority has no capitalised borrowing costs.